Constraining non-commutative geometry with W/Z+jet production at the LHC: Comparison to ATLAS data

 Figure~\ref{fig6} shows the azimuthal distribution of the reconstructed $Z$ boson, obtained from the $418\,014$ selected events.
-The data are compared to NCSM predictions for different NC scales $\Lambda$.
+The data are compared to NCSM predictions for different NC scales $\Lambda$, {for a fixed orientation $\chi = 180^\circ$, corresponding to $\overline{\boldsymbol \beta} = \left(-0.675,-0.722,0.150\right)$}.
 Both statistical and systematic uncertainties are indicated; the latter account for detector effects, background contributions, the unfolding procedure, and uncertainties in the machine-learning model, among other sources.

 Inspection of Fig.~\ref{fig6} reveals that bins 1, 2, 5, and 6 exhibit the greatest sensitivity to NC effects.
-For $\Lambda \simeq 2~\mathrm{TeV}$, the predicted deviations in these bins are comparable to the experimental uncertainties, suggesting that current ATLAS data can exclude NC scales below $\sim 2~\mathrm{TeV}$.
+For $\Lambda \simeq {1.6}~\mathrm{TeV}$, the predicted deviations in these bins are comparable to the experimental uncertainties, suggesting that current ATLAS data can exclude NC scales below $\sim {1.6}~\mathrm{TeV}$.
 The remaining bins show limited sensitivity.

+{In Fig. \ref{fig6_chi}, we show the same distribution for a fixed NC scale $\Lambda=1.3$ TeV while varying the orientation angle $\chi$ of the NC deformation.
+This figure illustrates that Earth-rotation effects effectively reduce the amplitude of the sinusoidal structure in the NC azimuthal distribution by a factor of $\cos\chi$.
+For $\chi<90^\circ$, the phase of the oscillation is reversed relative to the case $\chi>90^\circ$.
+At this scale, orientations of $\boldsymbol{\beta}$ in the ranges $135^\circ\lesssim\chi\leq180^\circ$ and $0\leq\chi\lesssim 45^\circ$ exhibit strong deviations from the SM prediction, whereas deformations with $\boldsymbol\beta$ lying closer to the equatorial plane lead to reduced sensitivity.}

 Overall, the ATLAS measurements are consistent with the SM prediction within uncertainties, providing no conclusive evidence for non-commutativity.
 However, an intriguing pattern is observed: for $\phi_Z < 0$, the data points tend to lie below the SM prediction, while for $\phi_Z > 0$ they tend to lie above it.
-This effect qualitatively resembles the sinusoidal modulation predicted in Eq.~(\ref{eq:sin}), though it remains inconclusive given the current size of the systematic uncertainties.
+This effect qualitatively resembles the sinusoidal modulation predicted in Eq.~(\ref{eq:sin}). {Moreover, the overall structure of the data with uncertainties appears to suggest a sinusoidal pattern compatible with an deformation angle $\chi>90^\circ$}, though it remains inconclusive given the current size of the systematic uncertainties.
 Future improvements in systematic control could clarify whether such a trend is physical.